shantycode/cflib/ec2-terraform-playground/README.md

 # Kudos

-See [this repo](https://github.com/benoutram/terraform-aws-vpc-example) to find out where I go the inspiration from.
+See [this repo](https://github.com/benoutram/terraform-aws-vpc-example) to find out where I got the inspiration from.